scottlamb/moonfire-nvr/design/schema.md

 complete copy (and subsequent directories' copies may be partial/corrupt).

 It'd also be possible to conserve some partial recordings.
-Moonfire NVR could, as a recording is written, update its row to reflect the latest sample tables, size, and hash fields while keeping status `WRITING`.
-On startup, the file would be truncated to match and then status updated to `WRITTEN`.
+Moonfire NVR could, as a recording is written, record the latest sample tables, size, and hash fields without marking the recording as fully written.
+On startup, the file would be truncated to match and then the recording marked as fully written.
 The file would either have to be synced prior to each update (to guarantee it is at least as new as the row) or multiple checkpoints would be kept, using the last one with a correct hash (if any) on a best-effort basis.
 However, this may not be worth the complexity; it's simpler to just keep recording time short enough that losing partial recordings is not a problem.

 ### Verifying invariants